Callan Castle (Atlanta)

 In 1916 Candler moved to his new mansion at 1500 Ponce de Leon Avenue in the Druid Hills neighborhood of Atlanta, which is currently a Melkite Catholic church.

 Callan Castle was restored in 2011.
-The home has a 2012 estimated market value of $1.2 million.
+The home has a 2023 estimated market value of $3.0 million and has been listed for movie set rentals starting at $250,000 per month.

 Architecture

 The home is about 5622 ft2 large, one of the largest homes in Inman Park.
 It has a two-story pedimented portico, alluding to Greek Revival mansions, but according to the AIA Guide to the Architecture of Atlanta, "the rambling mass of the building, the asymmetrical position the entrance doorway, and the mixture of materials are definitely Victorian in character.
 The delicate decor of garlands on the entablature and the Palladian motif above it are characteristic of the Colonial Revival style."